blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 - **No tamper or battery-low reporting.** The device does not currently alert if someone removes the Notecard, cuts power, or if the LiPo voltage drops below a safe threshold.
 Battery voltage monitoring via `card.voltage` and a `sync:true` low-battery event would be a straightforward addition.
 - **No local visual or audible reminder.** The device is purely a reporting platform; it does not buzz or light up to remind the patient to take their medication.
 Adding a piezo buzzer on a PWM-capable pin would require a scheduled inbound event from Notehub to trigger it.
 - **Pre-time-sync opens carry no calendar date.** On first boot, the device may accumulate opens before the Notecard acquires valid UTC time.
 Those opens remain in `daily_opens` and are associated with the first valid UTC day once time becomes available, then move into `prev_day_opens` at the next actual day rollover to feed the subsequent summary, with the correct bitmask.
 However, the summary's timestamp reflects when it was sent, not the (unknown) calendar day when the lids were opened.
 If accurate calendar-day attribution of pre-sync opens is required, wait for a `_session.qo` event in Notehub (confirming time-sync) before placing the device with the patient.
 - **Firmware state holds only one pending day's summary data.** The `PillboxState` struct contains a single `prev_day_opens` slot.
-If two consecutive UTC-day boundaries pass while a pending summary has not yet been emitted — for example, because the device is powered off spanning an entire day, or because total power loss causes `NotePayloadRetrieveAfterSleep` to fail on the next boot — the slot is overwritten and the earlier day's adherence data is unrecoverable.
+If two consecutive UTC-day boundaries pass while a pending summary has not yet been emitted, for example, because the device is powered off spanning an entire day, or because total power loss causes `NotePayloadRetrieveAfterSleep` to fail on the next boot — the slot is overwritten and the earlier day's adherence data is unrecoverable.
 Note that a lack of cellular connectivity alone does *not* cause this: the Notecard stores queued Notes locally in its on-device flash and delivers them automatically once connectivity is restored.
 The risk is power loss before `emitDailySummary()` executes.
 Size the LiPo for the intended deployment duration to minimize exposure.
 - **Patient identity must stay out of Note payloads and Notehub metadata.** Note bodies are stored and routed as plaintext through Notehub and any downstream systems.
 Notehub device metadata (tags, serial-number field) is not designed as a covered system for protected health information.
 For an RPM deployment, never embed a patient name, MRN, date of birth, or any other PHI in a Note body or in Notehub device metadata.
 Assign only an opaque, non-PHI deployment identifier (for example, a random UUID or clinic-assigned device code) to the Notehub device tag or serial-number field.
 Maintain the mapping from device UID to patient record exclusively in your downstream covered system.
 If your deployment architecture requires routing PHI through any cloud component, engage qualified counsel to review the complete data path before go-live.

 **Production next steps:**